 Maximum optimization

-To compile the program with maximum optimization I use for the cl.exe compiler the flag Ox; in the case of the g++ compiler the flag O3.
-The performance differences to the non-optimized versions are very impressive.
+To compile the program with maximum optimization, I use the cl.exe compiler, the flag Ox; in the case of the g++ compiler, the flag O3.
+The performance differences from the non-optimized versions are very impressive.

 Microsoft Visual C++

-By compiling with full optimization the access time to the std::map becomes about 2 times faster, the access time to the std::unorderd_map becomes about 6 times faster.
+By compiling with full optimization, the access time to the std::map becomes about two times faster, and the access time to the std::unorderd_map becomes about six times faster.
 Therefore, the std::unorderd_map is 11 times faster than the std::map.

 GCC Compiler

-The performance difference are not so dramatic in the case of the GCC compiler.
-Therefore, the optimized access with std::map is about 20% faster, but the access time of std::unordered_map about 6 times faster.
+The performance difference is not so dramatic in the case of the GCC compiler.
+Therefore, the optimized access with std::map is about 20% faster, but the access time of std::unordered_map is about six times faster.

 The raw numbers